-The Group's financial assets at FVTPL are measured at fair value at the end of each reporting period.
+The Group's financial assets at FVTPL and financial liabilities at FVTPL are measured at fair value at the end of each reporting period.

 The directors of the Company consider that the carrying amounts of financial assets and financial liabilities measured at amortised cost in the consolidated financial statements approximate their fair values.